segment-integrations/analytics-ios-integration-kochava/README.md

 ## Prerequisites

-While the Kochava integration communicates directly with Kochava servers from within the iOS application, you must configure a Kochava iOS destination from the Segment dashboard under https://www.segment.com.
+While the Kochava integration communicates directly with Kochava servers from within the iOS application, you must configure a Kochava iOS destination in your Segment workspace.
 You can set a number of Kochava integration options when configuring the Kochava iOS destination.

+This destination is currently in Private Beta and can only be accessed via a unique link.
+Please reach out to our team if you need access.

 ## Example